-FLORIDA EAST COAST MARINE WEATHER
+FLORIDA EAST COAST MARINE WEATHER (heavily edited by Dean)

-7-DAY SURF FORECAST
+DEAN’S 7-DAY SURF FORECAST

 NWS Coastal Waters/Weather Forecast Links